Grey Poupon

 Grey Poupon (/fr/) is a global brand of Dijon style mustard which originated in Dijon, France in 1777.
 Grey Poupon began mass production in 1866.
-In Europe Grey Poupon is imported from France.

 The U.S. rights to the brand were acquired by the Heublein Company in 1946, later passing on to Kraft Foods.
 Grey Poupon became popular in the United States in the late 1970s and 1980s as American tastes broadened from conventional American yellow mustards, aided in large part by a memorable advertising campaign emphasizing the product's association with luxury.

 Like other Dijon mustards, Grey Poupon contains a small amount of white wine.
 The American version is made with brown mustard seed grown in Canada.